Computational Cognitive Neuroscience

 Statistics

-Statistical analyses were performed with Excel (Microsoft office).
-All presented numeric values and graphic representations represent mean ± standard error of the mean, and statistical analyses used two-tailed t-test.
-P-values < 0.05 were regarded as significant.
+All presented numeric values and graphic representations represent mean ± standard error of the mean, and all statistical analyses used two-tailed t-tests.
+Statistical significance level (\(\alpha\)) was set to p < 0.05 for all tests.
+A minimum of three independent hippocampal preparations contributed to each data set.
 All statistics were calculated across cells.

 Figure 5:

-Results, which are consistent with the predictions of the temporal derivative learning mechanism. a) The progression of probe EPSP amplitudes surrounding the stimulation protocol at time 0, showing that the increasing temporal derivative (25 to 50 Hz for both the pre and postsynaptic neurons, in orange) resulted in LTP, while the decreasing temporal derivative (50 to 25 Hz, in blue) resulted in LTD. Both flat profiles (constant 25 Hz or 50 Hz) resulted in no net synaptic efficacy change. b) Summary data for the increase and decrease conditions at different time points, with statistically significant results highlighted with asterisks (** = P < .01, *** = P < .001). c) Summary data for the two flat conditions.
+Results, which are consistent with the predictions of the temporal derivative learning mechanism.
+A Schematic of stimulation protocols.
+B Representative traces showing before (dotted line) and after (solid line) for each stimulation protocol.
+C Normalized EPSP amplitudes before and after the stimulation protocol at time 0, showing that the increasing temporal derivative (25 to 50 Hz, low to high, in orange) resulted in LTP, while the decreasing temporal derivative (50 to 25 Hz, high to low, in blue) resulted in LTD. Both flat profiles (constant 25 Hz, low or 50 Hz, high) resulted in no net synaptic efficacy change.
+D, E Summary showing all cell values (open circles) and averages (bars) for the individual conditions at different times after stimulation. n values represent number of cells, with statistically significant results highlighted with asterisks (* = P < .05, ** = P < .01, *** = P < .001).

 Discussion

-We tested the hypothesis that the direction of synaptic plasticity should be a function of the change in synaptic activity over time, the temporal derivative, which would be consistent with the ability to perform an approximation to the computationally-powerful error backpropagation learning algorithm.
-We drove both pre- and postsynaptic activity for all four combinations of 25 Hz and 50 Hz across two sequential 100 ms windows, and measured the resulting changes in synaptic efficacy on test probes.
-We found that an increasing change in activity, from 25 to 50 Hz, resulted in LTP (increased synaptic efficacy), while a decreasing change from 50 to 25 Hz resulted in LTD (decreased synaptic efficacy).
-Meanwhile, both flat activity profiles, at either a stable 25 or 50 Hz, resulted in no net synaptic efficacy changes.
+We tested the hypothesis that the direction of synaptic plasticity should be a function of the change in synaptic activity over time, the temporal derivative, which would be consistent with the ability to perform an approximation to the computationally powerful error backpropagation learning algorithm.
+We drove coordinated changes in pre and postsynaptic activity for all four combinations of low x high activity (presynaptic firing rates of 25 Hz or 50 Hz, with corresponding low or high postsynaptic depolarization) across two sequential 100 ms windows, and measured the resulting changes in synaptic efficacy on test probes.
+We found that an increasing change in activity (low to high) resulted in LTP (increased synaptic efficacy), while a decreasing change (high to low) resulted in LTD (decreased synaptic efficacy).
+Meanwhile, both flat activity profiles, at either a stable low or high level, resulted in no net synaptic efficacy changes.

 This pattern of synaptic efficacy changes is entirely consistent with the predictions of the temporal derivative-based approximation to error backpropagation known as GeneRec (O’Reilly, 1996; see also Xie & Seung, 2003; Scellier & Bengio, 2017), which is a generalization of the Recirculation algorithm (Hinton & McClelland, 1988), and builds on the phase-based learning ideas initially developed in the Boltzmann Machine (Ackley et al., 1985).
 Thus, the results reported here provide critical empirical support for the hypothesis that the neocortex learns via error backpropagation, leveraging the well-established bidirectional excitatory connectivity that is uniquely present in this brain area (Van Essen & Maunsell, 1983; Markov et al., 2013).
 This bidirectional connectivity allows activity changes in any part of the neocortex to propagate widely, thereby accomplishing the same effect as error backpropagation.